Car Passenger Safety: Car Safety Seats

 Car seats are either rear-facing or forward-facing.
 As a rule, children should face the rear of the vehicle for as long as possible.
 This is the safest position for a child in a car crash.
 How long a child must face the rear depends on his or her age, size, and weight.
 Following is more information on car seat positions:

-When used with infants, these seats should be reclined according to the manufacturer’s instructions.
+When used with babies, these seats should be reclined according to the manufacturer’s instructions.
 This keeps your infant’s head from flopping forward.

 The harness should come through the car seat slots located at or below the child’s shoulders.
 Always follow the car seat manufacturer’s instructions for correct harness placement.

-These seats can be used for children who are at least 2 years old, or have reached the height and weight set by the car seat's manufacturer.
+These seats can be used for children who have outgrown the rear-facing weight or height set by the car seat's manufacturer.

 Many types of seats can be used forward-facing.
 These include built-in seats, combination forward-facing/booster seats, and travel vests.